tsarnet/cs-sdk/README.md

-# 📦Tsar.Net - Development Kit Documentation
+# 📦Tsar.Net - Development kit documentation

 ## Introduction

-Tsar.Net Is A Development Kit For Building Applications That Interact With The Tsar Network For Application Management, Authentication And More.
+Tsar.Net is a development kit for building applications that interact with the Tsar Network for application management, authentication and more.

-## Getting Started
+## Getting started

-To Get Started With Tsar.Net, You Will Need To Install Tsar.Net NuGet Package.
-You Can Do This By Running The Following Command In The NuGet Package Manager Console Or Visit The Nuget Page:
+To get started with Tsar.Net, you will need to install Tsar.Net NuGet package.
+You can do this by running the following command in the NuGet package manager console or visit the Nuget page:

 ```
 Install-Package Tsar.Net
 ```

-Alternatively, You Can Install The Package Using The .NET CLI:
+Alternatively, you can install the package using the .NET CLI:

 ```
 dotnet add package Tsar.Net
 ```

-Once You Have Installed The Package, You Can Start Using The Tsar.Net SDK In Your Application.
+Once you have installed the package, you can start using the Tsar.Net SDK in your application.
-If You Have Any Questions Or Need Help, Please Reference The Demo Application Or Contact Us.
+If you have any questions or need help, please reference the demo application or contact us.

-## Documentation - Table Of Contents
+## Documentation - Table of contents

 - [Client](#Client)
   - [Constructor](#Constructor)